The financial world can be a confusing place full of strange terms, unusual forms of currency, and endless trading options.

 You cannot reverse a transaction or be forced to pay.

-One of the most integral features about bitcoins is that you can never be forced to pay, nor can you take back a transaction.
+One of the most integral features of bitcoins is that you can never be forced to pay, nor can you take back a transaction.

 If you send a company some bitcoins for a product, you cannot revoke that transaction nor can they repeat bill you and force money to be taken out.